Florida to North Carolina Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed auto transport provides full protection inside a covered trailer, shielding your vehicle from weather, road debris, and dust.
-This premium service typically costs 40-60% more than open transport.
+Enclosed transport protects your vehicle inside a covered trailer, shielding it from road debris, weather, and dust.
+The tradeoff?
+It typically costs 40–60% more than open transport.
+It’s best suited for:

-For a detailed comparison and pricing, check out our open vs enclosed auto transport guide.
+Want a deeper breakdown?
+Check out our full open vs. enclosed auto transport guide.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.